bufbuild-ru/docs/docs/protovalidate/schemas/adding-protovalidate/index.md

 ### Add Protovalidate

 Protovalidate is published to the [Buf Schema Registry](../../../bsr/) as a public dependency at `buf.build/bufbuild/protovalidate`.
 Follow the steps below to install it.
-If you're already familiar with BSR modules, you'll notice that they're no different from any other dependency.First, add Protovalidate to the `deps` section of your `buf.yaml` file:
+If you're already familiar with BSR modules, you'll notice that they're no different from any other dependency.

+First, add Protovalidate to the `deps` section of your `buf.yaml` file:

 ::: info Add Protovalidate's BSR module